ci-compass/cicf/week08-cloud-computing/slides/slides.md

 ::: {.notes}

-Dive in: "Let’s break down the cloud’s building blocks—compute, storage, networking."
+Now let us break down the cloud’s building blocks.
+They are: compute, storage, networking.

+We should note that most cloud providers offer a huge array of offerings.
+Compute, storage, and networking are the essentials.

 :::